firhanhardiansyah/firhanhardiansyah/README.md

   <h1>Hi, There</h1>
 </div>

-<h3 align="center">I'm Firhan Hardiansyah.
+<h1>I'm Firhan Hardiansyah.
 I craft intuitive, full stack digital experiences across web and mobile.</h3>

 <div>
-    <h2>Software Engineer with more than 7 years of experience as a Full-Stack Developer.</h2>
+    <h3>Software Engineer with more than 7 years of experience as a Full-Stack Developer.</h2>
     <p>
         Has expertise in mobile, web, front-end, and back-end application development.
 Accustomed to working end-to-end in the software development cycle and experienced in using various modern technologies and frameworks.
 Committed to